chenxinye/pychop/README.md

-``Pychop`` supports built-in and customizable reduced-precision types for scalars, arrays, and tensors.
+``pychop`` supports built-in and customizable reduced-precision types for scalars, arrays, and tensors.
 See the [documentation](https://pychop.readthedocs.io/en/latest/builtin.html) for details.
 A simple scalar example is as follows:

 ```python
 from pychop import Chop